Rohan-Kumar/Get-Current-Location/README.md

 You can get the latitude by calling getLatitude() method on the location object

 You can get the longitude by calling getLongitude() method on the location object

+Note: You will get the location only if gps is on.
+For a tutorial on how to programmatically switch on gps refer <a href="https://github.com/Rohan-Kumar/Enable-GPS" target="_blank"> this </a>